EXCLUSIVE-Trump does not plan to ask U.S. oil producers for coordinated cuts -official

 The official said the United States cannot orchestrate a mandated cut in domestic production.
-U.S. companies had already cut production in response to the market and as storage space filled up, he said.
+Trump has emphasized U.S. energy independence, approval of pipelines, deregulation and less stringent environmental standards as part of his push to build up the industry.
+U.S. companies had already cut production in response to a collapse in market demand and as storage space filled up, the official said.

+Global oil prices have tumbled by roughly two-thirds this year as the coronavirus slammed global economies even as Saudi Arabia and Russia flooded the market in a price war.
+Crashing prices have threatened the once-booming U.S. drilling industry with bankruptcies and massive layoffs, and Washington has scrambled to protect the sector.
+The official described Trump as a broker between Saudi Arabia and Russia, calling their leaders multiple times to help solve the impasse.
+The president was in a good mood about the developments, he said.

+Trump on Wednesday had suggested he knew a way to solve the problem with Russia and Saudi Arabia if the two countries did not reach a deal, but declined to elaborate.
+"I do believe there's a way that that can be solved or pretty well solved.
+And I'd rather not do that.
+I think that Russia and Saudi Arabia, at some point, are going to make a deal in the not-too-distant future," he told reporters on Wednesday.

-Whether the government ended up providing financial support to mid- and small-sized oil companies remained to be seen, he said.
+Whether the government will provide financial support to mid- and small-sized oil companies remained to be seen, he said.
+The official noted bigger suppliers generally squeeze out the smaller ones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)